-When deciding on the best type of surgical procedure such as a breast lift or breast reduction to achieve an aesthetic goal, there are a number of factors to bear in mind.
+When deciding on the best type of surgical procedure, such as a breast lift or breast reduction, to achieve an aesthetic goal, there are a number of factors to bear in mind.
 The most important factors are your anatomy and your treatment goals and preferences.

-Perhaps you’ve done your research and you’re still trying to decide whether a breast lift or breast reduction or perhaps even combining both procedures would be best for you.
-There are a number of questions that your surgeon may ask you to learn more during your consultation and you may even have certain preferences before you come to see one of our plastic surgeons.
+Perhaps you’ve done your research, and you’re still trying to decide whether a breast lift or breast reduction or perhaps even combining both procedures would be best for you.
+There are a number of questions that your surgeon may ask you to learn more about during your consultation, and you may even have certain preferences before you come to see one of our plastic surgeons.
 As with all treatments we offer, patients who carry out detailed and extensive research have been shown to have better outcomes following cosmetic surgery.

 Breast lift or breast reduction: which breast surgery is right for me?

 There are a number of reasons that lead women to seek treatment for the shape of their breasts as they change over time.
 The most common factor by far are women who have undergone pregnancy and breastfeeding.
 Significant weight loss, the ageing process, and even gravity can all have a major impact on the way the breasts appear and feel to the touch and these factors can determine your levels of body confidence.

 For patients who are happy with the size and volume of their breasts and do not want to change the size of their breasts, a breast lift could be ideal.
 Pregnancy and breastfeeding can lead to a loss of skin elasticity over time, leading to sagging of the breasts and droopiness.
 The loss of breast projection can be improved with a breast uplift which helps to make them feel firmer as well as make the nipples sit higher.